 How to Address Save the Dates

 Since weddings are a once in a lifetime experience, most brides keep to the tradition and etiquette of formally hand-addressing their wedding invitations.
-However, in the age of electronic mail knowing how to properly address wedding stationery can be overwhelming.
-Click through the following slides to get a little more guidance.
+However, in the age of electronic mail knowing how to properly address wedding stationery to different guests can be overwhelming.

-- Spell out in full all addresses that are under 20 digits
+- Fully spell out all addresses that are under 20 digits in length.

-- Spell out all abbreviations such as Post Office Box, Avenues, Street, Apartment, etc.
+- Spell out all abbreviations such as Post Office Box, Avenue, Street, Apartment, etc.